Trading 212 vs Spreadex Comparison

 How do Trading 212 and Spreadex differ in terms of minimum deposit?
 What about average spreads and funding options?

-Which brokers offers more tradeable asset classes, Trading 212 or Spreadex?
+Which broker offers more tradeable asset classes, Trading 212 or Spreadex?

 Can I trade cryptocurrency with Trading 212 or Spreadex?